holochain/kangaroo-electron/README.md

 4. Choose a version number in the `version` field of `kangaroo.config.ts`.
 And **Read** the section [Versioning](#Versioning) below to understand the implications.

 5. Paste the `.webhapp` file of your holochain app into the `pouch` folder.
-   **Note**: The kangaroo expects an `icon.png` of at least 256x256 pixel at the root level of your webhapp's UI assets.
+   **Note**: The kangaroo expects a 1024x1024 pixel `icon.png` at the root level of your webhapp's UI assets.

 6. To test it, run